i-D's music class of 2017: cosima | read | i-D

 And how did you end up in the music world?

-I remember on my 19th birthday coming to the realisation that I wanted to make music, but knowing that my voice wasn't doing what I needed it to.
+I remember on my 19th birthday coming to the realization that I wanted to make music, but knowing that my voice wasn't doing what I needed it to.
 I booked a one way ticket to Germany and spent a year with my grandma and took classical singing lessons in her tiny village.
-Then I came back, met my manager and have spent the past two years writing.
-All of this was interspersed with lots of big conversations with my mum in the car.
+Then I came back, met my manager, and have spent the past two years writing.
+All of this was interspersed with lots of big conversations with my mom in the car.
 There's a weird freedom to it talking while driving, especially at night.

 She really is.
 I once went out and left my friend at home getting advice from her.